CodeFarmer/gl-cards/README.md

 ## Running

-Expects a config.json file (sample provided; you will need a working Gitlab Personal Access Token) in the working directory.
+Expects a config.json file (sample provided) in the working directory; you will need a working Gitlab Personal Access Token in this in the GL_CARDS_GITLAB_PAT environment variable.
 First and only command-line argument is a port number, otherwise will default to 10555.